-- 5 b.
+- b.
 What genes are located upstream & downstream of DHFR-TS (AMA1) in P. falciparum? - Is synteny (chromosome organization) in this region maintained in other species?
-Hint: look in the genomic context section of the gene page - what does the shading mean?
+Hint: look in the genomic context section of the gene page what does the shading mean?

-How complete is the genome assembly for other species?
+- How complete is the genome assembly for other species?
 Each genome is displayed as two tracks - the genomic sequence (chromosome or contig) on top and the gene models underneath.
-Do the contigs contain gaps or truncations?
+Does the contig track contain gaps or truncations?
+What does this imply about the genome assembly?